 We have a unique opportunity to influence the UK government as they produce a 25 Year Environment Plan.
 This aims to bring together government, business, the public, and environmental groups, connecting each and every one of us to nature in order to harness enthusiasm and deliver improvements to the environment following the EU Referendum.
-The Plan could provide the overarching umbrella that guides future regulatory frameworks, setting the direction for conservation and environmental policy in the UK for years to come.
+The Plan could provide the overarching umbrella that guides future regulatory frameworks within England, setting the direction for conservation and environmental policy in the UK for years to come.

 What is the 25 Year Environment Plan?